juozasg/dimensiondata-gem/README.md

 ## opsource-gem

-Opsource cloud API gem designed for easy extensibility.
+Opsource Cloud API gem designed for easy extensibility.

-See `lib/opsource/api` folder for examples how to add additional endpoints
+See `lib/opsource/api` folder for examples how to add additional endpoints.

 Inspired by https://github.com/udayakiran/opsource.